GuenterQuast/mimoCoRB/builddoc/index.rst

   - `class rbImport`
       Read data from source (front-end like a PicoScope USB oscilloscope, of from file or simulation) and put data in a mimo_buffer.
-Data is input is handled by a call of a user-supplied generator function for data and metadata.
+Data input is handled by a call of a user-supplied Python generator (i.e. via 'yield()') for data and metadata.

   - `class rbTransfer`
       Read data from a mimo_buffer, filter and/or reformat data and write to output mimo_buffer(s).
-      Data is provided as the argument to a user-defined filter function returning *None* if data is to be discarded, a number if data is to be copied to another buffer, or - otionally - a list of data records produced from processed input data.
+      Data is provided as the argument to a user-defined filter function returning *None* if data is to be discarded, a number if data is to be copied to another buffer, or - optionally - a list of transformed data records produced from processed input data.
 If such data are provided, a respective number of ringbuffers as destination must be configured.

   - `class rbExport`
       Read data from mimo_buffer and analyze (with user-supplied code), without writing to another ringbuffer.
-Data is provided by a generator function in the __call__() method of the class yielding a tuple of data and metadata.
+Data is expected to be provided by a Python generator in the __call__() method of the class yielding a tuple of data and metadata.

   - `class rbObserver`
       Deliver data from a buffer to an observer process.
-A tuple (data, metadata) is provided by a generator function ( i.e. via yield()) implemented in the __call__() method of the class.
+A tuple (data, metadata) is provided by a Python generator implemented in the __call__() method of the class.

   - `class rb_toTxtfile`:
       Save mimo_buffer data to a file in csv-format.
 The header line of this file contains